Mercedes-Benz GLB Review & Prices

 Is the Mercedes-Benz GLB a good car?

-If you mainly drive around town, go for the 200 petrol, but we think the 220d diesel in AMG line trim will suit the majority.
-Head to our deals page for the best price!
+If you mainly drive around town, go for the 200 petrol, but I think the 220d diesel in AMG line trim will suit the majority of owners

 See how much you can save by visiting our Mercedes GLB deals page or check out our latest used GLB models.
 You can also browse other used Mercedes models and get a great price by selling your car online through Carwow.